Why Do Shoes Squeak?

 Rubber Sole Spray

 Many shoes begin to squeak loudly on linoleum-style flooring and carpeted areas.
-If your squeak is coming from the bottom of the shoe and sanding down the hardened tread does not help, then you can give a rubber sole spray a try.
+If your squeak is coming from the bottom of the shoe and sanding down the hardened tread doesn't help, then you can give a rubber sole spray a try.
 Not only will applying rubber spray to the bottom of your shoe stop your squeaking, but it will also improve traction.

 Before rushing off to buy a can of rubber sole spray, first, apply some duct tape to the underside of your shoe and see if it stops the sound.
 If it does, then a can of spray will definitely stop the squeak.